sarog/rmm-agent/README.md

 ### Windows

 Clone the repository & download the dependencies.
-GoVersionInfo is used to generate the Windows file properties and icons.
+GoVersionInfo is used to optionally generate the Windows file properties and icons.
 ```shell
 git clone https://github.com/jetrmm/rmm-agent
 go mod download